The debate around remote and hybrid work looks set to rage on indefinitely.

 This is an invaluable self-development tool, as well as a useful discussion starter when you meet with your manager or the rest of the team.

 Are his observers not seeing this role because of where and how the team is working, or is there another explanation to be explored?
-How could Ali make this role more prominent in his work so that others observe it as a strength too?
+How could John make this role more prominent in his work so that others observe it as a strength too?

 A change of environment might lead us to work in different ways.
 We might be required to think of innovative solutions to problems, cover for colleagues who are unavailable or take on different kinds of work.